 Here’s how I did it:

 Step 1: Cut the molding with a miter box and saw to make your design (cutting the moulding at a 45 degree angle makes nicer joints at the corners).
 For my door, I made 3 squares roughly 20″x20″.
+Update: you can skip the cutting part and buy the moulding ready made here – huge time saver!

 Step 2: Place Glue Dots HybriBond Repositionable Mounting Tape on the back of the moulding and remove the liner